-AI-N I.RN Number and Qua Use properties of rational and irrational numbers.
-3. Use properties and operations to understand the different forms of rational and irrational numbers.
-Coherence : NY-8.NS.1 → AI-N.RN.3 → AII-A.APR.6 a.
-Perform all four arithmetic operations and apply properties to generate equivalent forms of rational numbers and square roots.
-Note: Tasks include rationalizing numerical denominators of the fowhere $a$ is an integer and $b$ is a natural number. $\operatorname{rm} \frac{a}{\sqrt{b}}$ b.
+AI-N.RN and Quantity Number System Algebra Use properties of rational and irrational numbers.
+3. Use properties and operations to understand the different forms of rational are irrational numbers. nd Coherence : NY-8.NS.1 → AI-N.RN.3 → AII-A.APR.6 a.
+Perform all four arithmetic operations and apply properties to generate en forms of rational numbers and square roots. uivalent Note: Tasks include rationalizing numerical denominators of the form $\frac{a}{\sqrt{b}}$ where a is an integer and b is a natural number. b.
 Categorize the sum or product of rational or irrational numbers.
-The sum and product of two rational numbers is rational.
-The sum of a rational number and an irrational number is irrational.
+The sum and product of two rational numbers is rational. • The sum of a rational number and an irrational number is irrational.
 The product of a nonzero rational number and an irrational number is irrational.
-The sum and product of two irrational numbers could be either rational or irrational.
+The sum and product of two irrational numbers could be either ration irrational. al or

-AI- AI-N.Q Number and Quantity Quantities Algebra I Rea son quantitatively and use units to solve problems. 🛨 1.
-Select quantities and use units as a way to: i) interpret and guide the solution of multi-step problems; ii) choose and interpret units consistently in formulas; and iii) choose and interpret the scale and the origin in groups and data displays.
-3. iii) choose and interpret the scale and the origin in graphs and data displays.
+AI-I N.Q Number and Qua Quantities Algebra I Rea son quantitatively and use units to solve problems. 🛨 1.
+Select quantities and use units as a way to: i) interpret and guide the solution of multi-step problems; ii) choose and interpret units consistently in formulas; and 3. iii) choose and interpret the scale and the origin in graphs and data displays.
 Choose a level of accuracy appropriate to limitations on measurement and context when reporting quantities.
-Coherence: NY-8.EE.4 $\rightarrow$ AI-N.Q.3 ]
+Coherence : NY-8.EE.4 → AI-N.Q.3

-AI-A.SSE Algebra Seeing Structure in E xpressions Algebra I Interpret the structure of expressions.
-1. Interpret expressions that represent a quantity in terms of its context. ★ a.
-Write the standard form of a given polynomial and identify the terms, coefficients, degree, leading coefficient, and constant term. b.
-Interpret expressions by viewing one or more of their parts as a single entity. e.g., Interpret $P(1 + r)^n$ as the product of $P$ and a factor not depending on $P$ .
+ΔI-Δ.SSF gebra Algebra I ure in Expressions Interpret the structure of expressions.
+1. Interpret expressions that represent a quantity in terms of its context. ★ Write the standard form of a given polynomial and identify the terms, coeff degree, leading coefficient, and constant term. icients, b.
+Interpret expressions by viewing one or more of their parts as a single entit y. e.g., Interpret $P(1+r)^n$ as the product of P and a factor not depending on P .
 Note: This standard is a fluency recommendation for Algebra I. Fluency in transforming expressions and chunking (seeing parts of an expression as a single object) is essential in factoring, completing the square, and other mindful algebraic calculations.
 (14) Recognize and use the structure of an expression to identify ways to rewrite it.
-(Shared standard with Algebra II) Coherence: NY-8.EE.1 → AI-A.SSE.2 → AII-A.SSE.2 AII-A.SSE.3a e.g., x3-x2-x = x(x2-x-1) 532-472 = (53 + 47) (53 - 47) 16x2-36 = (4x)2-(6)2 = (4x + 6) (4x - 6) = 4(2x + 3) (2x - 3) or 16x2-36 = 4(4x2-9) = 4(2x + 3) (2x - 3) -2x2 + 8x + 10 = -2(x2 - 4x - 5) = -2(x - 5) (x + 1) x4+6x2-7 = (x2+7)(x2-1) = (x2+7)(x+1)(x-1) Note: Algebra I expressions are limited to numerical and polynomial expressions in one variable.
-Use factoring techniques such as factoring out a greatest common factor, factoring the difference of two perfect squares, factoring trinomials of the form ax2 + bx + c with a lead coefficient of 1, or a combination of methods to factor completely. coefficient of 1, or a combination of methods to factor completely.
+(Shared standard with Algebra II) $\frac{\text{Coherence}: \text{NY-8.EE.1} \rightarrow \text{AI-A.SSE.2}}{\text{AII-A.SSE.3a}}$ e.g., x3-x2-x = x(x2-x-1) 532-472 = (53 + 47) (53 - 47) 16x2-36 = (4x)2-(6)2 = (4x + 6) (4x - 6) = 4(2x + 3) (2x - 3) or 16x2-36 = 4(4x2-9) = 4(2x + 3) (2x - 3) -2x2+8x+10 = -2(x2-4x-5) = -2(x - 5) (x + 1) x4+6x2-7 = (x2+7)(x2-1) = (x2+7)(x+1)(x-1) Note: Algebra I expressions are limited to numerical and polynomial expressions in one variable.
+(14) Use factoring techniques such as factoring out a greatest common factor, factoring the difference of two perfect squares, factoring trinomials of the form ax2 + bx + c with a lead coefficient of 1, or a combination of methods to factor completely.
 Factoring will not involve factoring by grouping and factoring the sum and difference of cubes.